Enable or disable Safari

 Disable Safari's Incognito Mode

-If you’re OK with your child still using Safari, we recommend disabling:
+If you're OK with your child using Safari, we recommend also disabling incognito mode, Safari extension changes, and adult website browsing.

 Open

-Create a Screen Time passcode that only you know so you can lock your changes.
+Create a Screen Time passcode that only you know to lock your changes.

 Tap Content & Privacy Restrictions.